 For the marinade: In a small mixing bowl, combine the lime and orange juice, garlic, agave, chile powder, cumin, salt, and oregano.
 Slowly whisk in the olive oil.

-Put the meat in a resealable plastic bag and pour the marinade over it, massaging to coat all the surfaces.
+Put the meat in a resealable plastic bag and pour the marinade over it, mixing to coat well.
 Refrigerate for 2 to 4 hours.

-Prepare the vegetables: Combine the bell pepper and poblano strips as well as the onion wedges in a mixing bowl.
-Drizzle with the oil and season with salt and pepper.
+Prepare the vegetables: Combine the bell pepper, poblano strips and onion wedges in a mixing bowl.
+Drizzle with olive oil and season with salt and pepper.
 Stir to coat.
 Set aside until ready to cook.

-Transfer to a cutting board and let rest for 5 minutes.
+Transfer steaks to a cutting board and let rest for 5 minutes.
 Slice the steak against the grain on a sharp diagonal.
-Allow guests to assemble fajitas; serve with cheese, salsa, sour cream.
-Enjoy!